jose-jacinto/github-cli/README.md

 ## Design Decisions

+ 🔨 Not supported 🔨 : unnest is not supported

+    👉 pg-mem is work-in-progress, and it would seem that you've hit one of its limits.

 ## Challenges & Improvements

 Goal is to develop a command-line application using NodeJS + TypeScript + PostgreSQL.